 Undergraduate Non-Degree Admissions

-"Non-degree" is an academic term for "not formally accepted into a degree program."
-It is a great way to start your college career or to gain personal and professional growth.
+"Non-degree" is an academic term used to describe students who are "not formally accepted into a degree-seeking program."
+It is a great way to start your college career or to grow on a personal or professional level.

-The Non-Degree Application will become available once the course schedule for the semester becomes accessible online.
-The application will remain active until the end of the Add/Drop period each semester.
-After the Add/Drop period, students will not be permitted to apply for that particular semester.
+The non-degree application will become available once the course schedule for the semester becomes accessible online.
+The application will remain active until the day before the end of the add/drop period each semester.
+Students will not be permitted to apply on the last day of the add/drop period for that particular semester.

 We recommend that non-degree applicants complete the application prior to the start of open registration.
-This will allow time for admission and prerequisite requirements to be assessed, as well as communication with Department Chairs, if deemed necessary.
+This will allow time for admission and prerequisite requirements to be assessed, as well as communication with academic departments, if deemed necessary.

 Tips for Applying